afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 the initial state.
 This lambda takes the `ByteString` and uncons's it using [`Data.ByteString.Lazy.uncons`](https://hackage.haskell.org/package/bytestring-0.9.2.1/docs/Data-ByteString-Lazy.html#v:uncons)
 -- that is, splits head and tail.
-If there was no data, `bail` is called.
+If there is no data, `bail` is called.
 Otherwise, another chain is created using `==>`.
 This one involves `putState` and another lambda.
 As we already know, `putState` takes whatever it was given, and creates a `Parse` that returns a